How it works

 Warp terminal

 Terminal output is a top attack surface.
-Filter every command result before the agent acts.
+Route command results and repo files through the scan tool before the agent acts.

 Hermes-Agent